ctu-mrs/gaussian_splatting_pipeline/README.md

   * (Details) Fallback Target->Percent triangles
   * (Details) Fallback Triangle Percentage: 100
   * (Details) **Then click to Apply**
-  * Save the meshh
+  * Save the mesh
   * Drag the mesh into the scene
 4. Rotate and scale the mesh to match the Gaussian splat.
   * Set **Position** to 0, 0, 0
-  * Set the **Absolute rotation** of the mesh to 180, 0, 90.
+  * Set the **Absolute rotation** of the mesh to 180, 0, 90
-  * Set the scale to 0.001.
+  * Set the scale to 0.001

 ![](./.images/mesh_transformation.png)

 ### Final touches

 1. Now rotate and scale the mesh with the splat together to match the real orientation and size.
+The actual scale of the splat and mesh is now arbitrary.
 2. Make the mesh invisible.